lyfar/awa-docs/docs/features/language-settings.md

     START --> SELECT --> APPLY --> SAVE --> CONFIRM --> END((Language updated))
 ```

-## Requirements & Guardrails
+## Requirements
 - **Acceptance criteria**
   - GIVEN a user selects a new language WHEN confirmed THEN the entire UI updates immediately and persists across sessions.
-  - GIVEN unsupported language requests WHEN surfaced THEN the UI provides a respectful response and capture mechanism.
+  - GIVEN unsupported language requests WHEN surfaced THEN the UI provides a respectful response, records the ask, and sets expectations about future rollouts.
   - GIVEN reduced-motion or accessibility settings WHEN language changes THEN typography and layout still meet standards for legibility.
 - **No-gos & risks**
   - Mixing locales within a single screen due to partial translations.
   - Hardcoding text that bypasses localization pipelines.
   - Ignoring right-to-left or long-string considerations as we add languages.

-## Data & Measurement
+## Data
 - Primary metric: Successful language switch rate without requiring a restart.
 - Secondary checks: Frequency of language changes, localization bug reports, and time-to-fix missing keys.
-- Telemetry requirements: Log selection events, fallback occurrences, and layout warnings triggered by translation length.
+- Telemetry requirements: Log selection events, fallback occurrences, interest in new locales, and layout warnings triggered by translation length.

 ## Open Questions
 - Should language selection tie into upcoming content recommendations (e.g., region-specific practices)?